stevearrants/styleguide/docs/beconcise.md

 Use:

-> We regularly update our software quarterly, and we notify you when it happens.
+> We regularly update our software quarterly and notify you when updates are available.
 Remember that you are responsible for reading the notices.